From the deserts of North Africa to the Normandy beaches, GIs listened to the traitorous Axis Sally broadcasting over the radio for Nazi Germany.

 From the deserts of North Africa to the Normandy beaches, GIs listened to the sensual voice of an American woman broadcasting over the radio for Nazi Germany.
-The voice, alternately seductive and condemning, wondered aloud if their wives and girlfriends were “running around” with the 4-Fs back home, and gently pointed out the benefits of surrender.
+The voice, alternately seductive and condemning, wondered aloud if their wives and girlfriends were “running around” with the 4-Fs (men not qualified for military service) back home, and gently pointed out the benefits of surrender.
 As the men tried to imagine the mysterious beauty behind the microphone, the swing music she played kept them tuning in.
 She cultivated a persona of worldly allure, ready to welcome the boys and understand their troubles.

 The reality behind the voice was less glamorous.
 Two American women competed for the soldiers’ fantasies: Mildred Gillars, a middle-aged former showgirl from Ohio, broadcast from Berlin; the other, a cross-eyed 30-year-old New Yorker with a honeyed voice named Rita Zucca, broadcast from Rome.
 One was the willing mouthpiece of her mentor and lover, while the other collaborated with the Nazis for financial gain.
 But both women became enmeshed in the collective memory of American soldiers and sailors as one indelible figure: Axis Sally.